-- The cost you would have been able to deduct using the cash method of accounting if you had paid for the benefits directly. - The contributions added to a reserve account that are needed to fund claims incurred but not paid as of the end of the year.
+- The cost you would've been able to deduct using the cash method of accounting if you had paid for the benefits directly. - The contributions added to a reserve account that are needed to fund claims incurred but not paid as of the end of the year.
 These claims can be for supplemental unemployment benefits, severance pay, or disability, medical, or life insurance benefits.

-For more information, see sections 419(c) and 419A of the Internal Revenue Code and the related regulations.
+For more information, see sections 419(c) and 419A and the related regulations.